 It is understood that a serious illness impacts everyone close to the patient and each may require a highly individualized approach of teaching and support to prepare for the patient’s eventual death.
 Patients deserve an opportunity to discuss what is happening to them, if they choose, and to have a staff trained as catalysts in opening the lines of communication between the patient and the family.
 Hospice is primarily provided where the patient lives.
 This may be at his/her home, or in an assisted living facility, nursing home, or group home.
 Care may also be provided in a hospice inpatient unit on a short-term basis for acute symptom management.
 After the patient’s death, hospice will continue to reach out to the family for approximately one year to offer support and resources to help them cope with grief and loss and facilitate their adjustment.

-www.getpalliativecare.org - Website for the "Get Palliative Care" campaign
+www.getpalliativecare.org - "Get Palliative Care" campaign

 www.whatmattersnow.org - Provides free personal websites for people whose lives have been affected by serious illness or injury